To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 Lights

-As part of your regular car maintenance, you should be checking that all of your bulbs – front, rear, fog, brake and indicators – are working well.
-Even your number plate light needs to be in good working order.
+As part of your regular car maintenance, you should check that all of your bulbs – front, rear, fog, brake and indicators – are working well.

 Switch all the lights on – inside and out – and walk around your car.
 Ask someone to stand behind the vehicle to check the rear brake lights as you put your foot on the brake pedal.

-If the bulbs are dim or dead, replace them as soon as possible.
 You can get cheap bulbs at the majority of automotive retailers and fit these yourself.
 Some will even install the bulbs for you, for an additional charge.

 You should also look out for any unsecured light mounts, as this can lead to MOT failure.